How to Give Feedback to an Employee

 Feedback Needs to Be Clear and Detailed

-Just because you provide feedback doesn’t mean that you are providing good feedback.
+Just because you provide feedback doesn’t mean you are providing good feedback.
 You can’t simply say, “You need to be better at X,” for example.
 You have to take the time to clarify the issues and try to suggest some feedback that will help with that problem.

 Don’t Wait Until Review Time to Give Feedback to an Employee